sakusanpuwan/sakusanpuwan/README.md

 <h1 align="center">Hey,  I'm Sakusan!</h1>
-<h3 align="center">I'm A Mechanical Engineering Graduate and Aspiring Full-Stack Software Engineer</h3>
+<h3 align="center">I'm A Mechanical Engineering Graduate and Full-Stack Software Engineer</h3>

 - 🔭 I’ve successfully completed training in full stack development at the **Bright Network Tech Academy** and joined as a **Software Engineering Associate** at **Lloyds Banking Group**!